Lenovo ThinkPad Dual Monitor Setup | 2 Methods

 Step 2.
 Check Your Video Card Settings

-In case you find that the number of monitors is more than one, your graphic card supports displaying multiple monitors.
+If the number of monitors is more than one, your graphic card supports displaying multiple monitors.

 Step 3.
-Checking the graphics card
+Checking the Graphics Card

 See Also